 Do you have somebody in mind who has something to say on these topics?
 You are very welcome to nominate them here.

 Join us again for our seminar series in 2023.
-Due to a time conflict we will not have a lecture in March!
+Join us on June, 1st for a lecture by Matt Hoffmann!

 Title: Why Neural Compression Has Not Taken Off (Yet)